Marc Sinden: Film and documentaries

-Sinden is co-producing the new thriller The Athena Syndrome, currently in pre-production at Elstree Film Studios, filming in 2023 with release due at the end of that year.
+Sinden is co-producing the new thriller The Athena Syndrome, currently in pre-production at Elstree Film Studios, filming in 2026 with release due at the end of that year.

-He is a producer, with his former wife Jo Gilbert, and director of the 40-part documentary series Great West End Theatres and was the producer of the DVD release An Evening with...
+He is a producer with his former wife Jo Gilbert and director of the 40-part documentary series Great West End Theatres and was the producer of the DVD release An Evening with...
 Sir Donald Sinden, filmed at Pinewood Studios and Steven Berkoff's East, filmed in front of a live audience at the Vaudeville Theatre, London in 1999.

-He is co-producer of the film version of N.J.
+He is the co-producer of the film version of N.J.
 Crisp's That Good Night filmed in Portugal starring John Hurt and Charles Dance and released in 2017.

-In August 1998 Sinden was producing a documentary at Vimy Ridge in Arras, northern France about the First World War underground mines (as mentioned in the Sebastian Faulks novel Birdsong) when Lt-Col Mike Watkins, the Head of Explosive Ordnance Disposal and the British Army's leading bomb disposal expert who was in charge of the decommissioning of the huge bombs (including one of 6,500 lb) in the 20-mile subterranean complex, was killed in an accident underground.
+In August 1998, Sinden was producing a documentary at Vimy Ridge in Arras, northern France about the First World War underground mines (as mentioned in the Sebastian Faulks novel Birdsong) when Lt-Col Mike Watkins, the Head of Explosive Ordnance Disposal and the British Army's leading bomb disposal expert who was in charge of the decommissioning of the huge bombs (including one of 6,500 lb) in the 20-mile subterranean complex, was killed in an accident underground.
 Sinden said that Lt-Col Watkins was "A hero who had saved countless lives through his bomb disposal work.
 His work was often secretive and undercover and it would have put him in danger to publicise his action while he was alive, but now he is dead it does not matter.
 I admired him more than anyone I have ever met."